-Start With Resistance Bands
+1. Start With Resistance Bands

-Once you master the basics, Howell and Takacs suggest getting a little experimental with this run-of-the-mill piece of equipment.
-While you can use the bands for glute and hamstring work, you can also use them to strengthen your upper body, Takacs says.
-Longer bands are great for upright rows or overhead presses, Howell says.
-You can also use the longer sized bands for biceps curls or lateral raises.
+Once you master the basics, experiment a little with this run-of-the-mill piece of equipment.
+While you can use the bands for glute and hamstring work, you can also use them to strengthen your upper body, says Meg Takacs, certified personal trainer at Performix House and creator of the #RunWithMeg app.

-Then Add Dumbbells
+2. Then Add Dumbbells

 Both Howell and Takacs strongly suggest you consider investing in a few sets of dumbbells for at-home strength training.
 Like resistance bands, dumbbells are a versatile, easy-to-use piece of equipment that can be added to just about any exercise for some muscle-building benefit.

 Need some fresh ideas?
 Takacs recommends scrolling through Instagram for some inspiration.
-"Search for hashtags in what you are interested in doing like '#dumbbellworkouts' and you will be able to create your own routine with a ton of movements you probably didn't even know existed!"
+"Search for hashtags in what you are interested in doing like #dumbbellworkouts, and you will be able to create your own routine with a ton of movements you probably didn't even know existed!"

-Graduate to Kettlebells
+3. Graduate to Kettlebells

 Trainers can't praise kettlebell training enough.
 Essentially a cannonball with a handle, kettlebells can be used for strength and muscle building, as well as boosting your aerobic capacity.

-Play Around With Sliders
+4. Play Around With Sliders